Slipperboard/firmware/README.md

 ## Hardware Abstraction Layer

-The `include/hal/hal.h` header defines a simple interface any board device can implement.
-Devices register themselves and are initialized via `hal_init()`, allowing common management of sensors, buttons, or other peripherals.
+The `include/hal/hal.hpp` header provides a small C++ interface that board devices can implement.
+Each device derives from `hal::Device`, registers itself with `hal::register_device()`, and is initialized via `hal::init()`.
+This allows common management of sensors, buttons, or other peripherals.

 ## Entry Point